 Each nomination paper lodged requires a deposit of \$200 (inclusive of GST).
-This is refunded if the candidate polls greater than 25% of the final quota as determined at the last iteration (for STV elections), or greater than 25% of the lowest successful candidate (for FPP elections).
+This is refunded if the candidate polls greater than 25% of the lowest successful candidate (for FPP elections).

 Payment of the nomination deposit can be made by electronic bank transfer, eftpos or cash.
 Evidence of an electronic bank transfer will be required to accompany the nomination.